-Each summer William & Mary offers about 180 courses, primarily in Arts & Sciences, in two summer sessions at two locations (on the main campus and in Washington, D.C.).
+Each summer William & Mary offers about 180 courses, primarily in Arts & Sciences, in summer sessions at two locations (on the main campus and in Washington, D.C.).

 Classes are open to all current W&M students.
 Others may apply through the Registrar’s Office or Admission Office (see below) to take classes as "non-degree-seeking" students, and then transfer the credits to their home institutions or convert them to W&M credits if they eventually transfer.

 William & Mary also offers degree-seeking students a number of summer courses taught entirely online.
 Please note, however, that non-degree-seeking students are not eligible to take certain online courses at W&M.

 - Fulfill general education and/or major or minor requirements